-The last Sunday of each month we receive Communion as a church community.
+Each Sunday we receive Communion as a church community as part of our Worship time.
 We welcome all who come in faith in Jesus to receive Communion.

 Also called Eucharist (“Thanksgiving”), our breaking of bread together is much more than a mere ritual.
 It is a powerful way to both remember and proclaim Christ's life, death and resurrection.
 Sharing the bread and the cup is a transformational experience in which we remember, give thanks, and encounter God.
 Our spirits are fed as we pause to listen and focus on Jesus's words: